-^{} A large proportion of these requests are for information not relating to referrals such as reviews of Compulsory Supervision Orders.
+\ A large proportion of these requests are for information not relating to referrals such as reviews of Compulsory Supervision Orders.
 A small percentage of requests are also cancelled before being sent.

+These reports were requested for 14,806 children and young people in 2018/19.
 The level of information required in each report can vary significantly.
 For social work requests, depending on the report type, the Reporter can request anything from background information about the child or young person referred, to a comprehensive assessment of the child or young person's situation that would involve social work contacting the family as well as any other agencies involved in the child or young person's upbringing.